ScioShield/encoder/README.md

 # Improvements
 ## Encoder
 Currently, URI encoding, if done first, can break how the browser renders the document.
 For example, if it's original -> URI -> URI, that's fine, but if it's original -> URI -> Unicode, this breaks how the browser renders the first URI encoding.
-A possible workaround is to have a chance of URI encoding as the final step.
+The current workaround is to have a chance of URI encoding as the final step.

 ## Decoder
-There are different things to consider when dealing with the decoder:

 - Think of how to get encoded data by reference.
 - Think of how to deal with multiple encoding methods at the end, for example, a file that has multiple atobs or unicodes at the end.
 - Consider having a step mode so the decoder will do one step at a time and show what happens at each step.